Course leader: Søren Dinesen Østergaard

 Graduate program: ClinFO

 Semester: Fall 2022

 Administrator: Annette Poulsen

-The course, C243/07 How to get published, is being offered being offered by the Graduate School of Health, Aarhus University, autumn 2021.
+The course, C243/08 How to get published, is being offered being offered by the Graduate School of Health, Aarhus University, fall 2022.

 The course targets PhD students across all GPs of the Graduate School of Health.
 The participants are required to have produced a draft manuscript based on their own scientific work (quantitative methodology is given preference over qualitative methodology due to the experience of the instructors) prior to the initiation of the course.